lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 However, what if the added letter were "a"?
 Then it would be much less clear.

-Likewise scholastic text use a lot of variables, so its possible that a scribe could have been adding "b" or "c" as a separate word or character, and did not mean to add a new letter to the preceding word.
+Likewise, scholastic texts use a lot of variables, so its possible that a scribe could have been adding "b" or "c" as a separate word or character, and did not mean to add a new letter to the preceding word.

 So for example this would be very ambiguous in a sequence where variable a, b, c, d, and e were in use:

 > insidia] *N* (e *add.* *N²*)
+>
 Does this mean that the correction was to "insidiae" or "insidia e"?

 Thus I think would be best to handle this with a correction-substitution, which could render to

 > insidias] *corr. ex alia manu* insidia *N*

 or something else.

-It's true that with something like:
+It is true that with something like:

 ``` xml
 <app>